BottyGPT / DocsGPT deployment story

 VECTOR_DBand related env vars. - Persistence: Vector data is often stored in a volume (e.g.

 ./application/vectors/or a named volume).
-Ensure that volume is backed up so re-ingestion isn’t the only recovery path. - Resources: Vector DB can use noticeable RAM and disk; size both for your corpus.
+Ensure that volume is backed up so re-ingestion isn’t the only recovery path. - Resources: Vector DB can use noticeable RAM and disk; size both for our corpus.
 Default embedding model (e.g.

 Operational checklist:

-- Confirm which vector DB your
+- Confirm which vector DB our

 docker-compose.yamland.envuse (e.g. Chroma vs Qdrant). - Map the vector store to a persistent volume in Docker; do not rely on ephemeral container storage.